 The perforations shall be arranged in eight longitudinal tracks, one for each of the seven information levels and one for parity.
-The bits

-1A revised USA Standard Code for Information Interchange was approved in 1967. of the USA Standard Code shall be assigned to hole tracks as shown in Fig. 1.
-The character represented by each 8 bit pattern is the character given in the corresponding column and row of the USA Standard Code for Information Interchange, X3.4-1963.1
+The bits of the USA Standard Code shall be assigned to hole tracks as shown in Fig. 1.
+The character represented by each 8 bit pattern is the character given in the corresponding column and row of the USA Standard Code for Information Interchange, X3.4-1963.